 - IT Risk Management Transparency Project: Tom designed and implemented a process to interpret and communicate technology risk and control information from the IT organisation of a large global bank to its customer business units as part of a global transformation programme.
 Tom managed a large number of senior stakeholders, chaired multiple working groups and steering committee meetings, delivered detailed process maps, a reporting toolset and supporting materials and managed the implementation of these across the firm.

 - Trading Business End User Computing Project: Tom supported a project to map critical front office processes and managed a subsequent phase of the project to improve controls around the development and use of spreadsheets at a large, multinational oil and gas company.
-Tom documented and implemented a Business Critical Spreadsheet Policy, including supporting governance processes and training programmes.
+Tom documented and implemented a Business Critical Spreadsheet Policy, including supporting governance processes and training programs.
 He liaised extensively with key business and IT sponsors to identify and publish a workable set of control processes to support the key principles defined in this policy.
 Tom developed a spreadsheet analysis methodology using a combination of automated tools and manual techniques.
 He also managed a team of developers responsible for performing remedial actions to address spreadsheet design deficiencies identified via this analysis approach.

 - Sarbanes-Oxley Compliance Projects: Tom provided consulting services supporting a number of large multinational organisations, primarily within the Banking, Energy, Manufacturing and Service industry sectors, achieve and maintain compliance with the Sarbanes-Oxley Act.
 Tom recently provided SOX consulting services to a global bank, assisting them with their year 1 to year 2 transition.
 The client’s objective was to move from an expensive project to an efficient and effective ongoing compliance process.
 To help achieve this, Tom streamlined the General Computer Controls methodology by implementing a risk based approach and an improved issue assessment process.
 Tom has also managed large teams responsible for delivering IT process documentation and controls testing activities in support of achieving Sarbanes-Oxley compliance.